sreenathsnair/Feline-Reticulocyte-Percentage-Using-Object-Detection-and-Segmentation/README.md

 # ReticulocytePercentage

 This repository contains collaboratory notebooks to perform transfer learning on Feline Reticulocyte dataset.
 Also it contains the a preprocessing notebook which is used to perform the train, test, val split for Tensorflow 2.0 Object detection models and YOLO.
+This project uses object detection and instance segmentation for cell detection and counting.

 1. Reticulocyte_SegmentationMask.json – Instance segmentation mask for the whole dataset.
 2. Reticulocyte_Train.json – Instance segmentation mask for the training dataset